attestantio/vouch/docs/executionconfig.md

 In this case the validator whose public key is `0x8021…8bbe` will use relays 1 and 3, and not relay 2.

-Finally, it is possible for a proposer to use their own unique relay configuration, for example:
+It is possible for a proposer to use their own unique relay configuration, for example:

 ```json
 {